TheJahnavi/SIKI/README.md

 - Use HTTPS in production
 - Secure Firestore with proper security rules
 - Protect API endpoints with authentication

+### Credential Management

+This repository contains placeholder files for sensitive credentials:

+1. **Firebase Service Account** (`firebase-service-account.json`)
+   - Never commit actual service account credentials to version control
+   - Each developer should create their own Firebase project and service account
+   - Download your service account JSON file and place it in the project root
+   - Update the values in the file with your actual service account credentials

+2. **Hugging Face API Key** (`.env`)
+   - Never commit actual API keys to version control
+   - Create a `.env` file from `.env.example`
+   - Replace placeholder values with your actual credentials

+3. **Environment Variables**
+   - All sensitive configuration should be stored in environment variables
+   - The `.env` file is included in `.gitignore` to prevent accidental commits
+   - In production, set environment variables through your deployment platform

+### Best Practices

+- Regularly rotate API keys and service account credentials
+- Use least privilege principles for service accounts
+- Monitor usage of API keys and credentials
+- Implement proper error handling to avoid exposing sensitive information
+- Use environment-specific configuration files
+- Never log sensitive information

 ## Future Enhancements
 - Camera API integration for real image capture